 How to prepare for a prolonged fast?

 To clarify, when I talk about fasting, I’m talking about water fast.
 Meaning you can drink water, black coffee or tea with no sugar or cream, and that’s it.
-Well, I’ll actually talk of two other things you can drink to help on a fast later in this article.
+Well, I’ll actually talk about two other things you can drink to help on a fast later in this article.

 After that, try not eating for 24 hours.
 Water fast from 8 pm to 7 pm the next day.
 Again, gradually extend this period until you reach 24h if you can’t do it on the first try.
 Once you’re able to do all this, you’ll have some habit of smaller fasts and that will be a great help for a longer one!